 Majuro is the capital and largest city of the Republic of the Marshall Islands.
 Majuro is built on an atoll of 64 islands, the Majuro Atoll.
 Majuro has a port, shopping district, hotels, and an international airport.
 The Marshall Islands are in Oceania.
 They consist of two archipelagic island chains of 29 atolls, each made up of many small islets, and five single islands in the North Pacific Ocean, about half way between Hawaii and Australia.
 Tropical; hot and humid; wet season May to November; islands border typhoon belt.
 Low coral limestone and sand islands.
 The official languages are Marshallese and English The main religion is Christianity.
 The government of the Marshall Islands is the largest employer, employing 30.6% of the work force.
 Direct U.S. aid accounted for 60% of the Marshalls' $90 million budget.
+The security risk for expatriates in the Marshall Islands is low.
+Risk is primarily low levels of petty crime.
 The population in Majuro is 0.0254 Mil (2014 est.), while the inflation rate is 12.9% (2014 est.).

 Cost Of Living